 Bio

 Ms. Erin Lefkowitz is an environmental scientist with extensive experience conducting marine, coastal, and estuarine field studies.
 She has led and supported data collection for remote island- and vessel-based projects in marine bird and mammal ecology as it relates to climate change, fisheries, and offshore energy development.
-She is experienced in avian surveys, water quality monitoring and analysis, riparian habitat surveys and restoration, road-stream crossing assessments, data management, reporting, and outreach.
-Ms. Lefkowitz’s diverse professional background enables her to contribute to a variety of projects.
+She is experienced in avian surveys, water quality monitoring and analysis, riparian habitat surveys and restoration, road-stream crossing assessments, data management, technical writing, and outreach.

 Relevant Experience